 Of note, Virginia’s School Quality Profiles are fully accessible to the visually handicapped and can also be accessed by mobile device.
 It is Section 508 compliant, satisfies all the Virginia State IT Accessibility Requirements and Virginia.gov State Website Standards, and meets ADA Standards for Accessible Design.

 AISN was uniquely positioned for this school report card development project, which involved big data from 132 school divisions. – Not only because we had already been working with the VDOE and the state on other projects, but because across all aspects of design and development, our team has an intrinsic understanding of the technical and aesthetic features that must be reflected in statewide school report card tools in order to engage a range of stakeholders.

-This is going to be an excellent tool for Virginia to use in sharing ongoing results openly and honestly.
-Virginia parents and students deserve a tool that delivers transparency and accountability, so that they can be well-informed, don’t you think?
+This will be an excellent tool for Virginia to use in sharing ongoing results openly and honestly.
+Virginia parents and students deserve a tool that delivers transparency and accountability so that they can be well-informed, don’t you think?